-It was considered “socially-off” to actually ADMIT something like that.
+It was considered “socially-off” actually to ADMIT something like that.
 The words “I can’t afford it” were one of the most embarrassing things to say.
 Why?
-My guess is that my parents and their friends very much considered “struggling” to be shameful.
+I guess that my parents and their friends very much considered “struggling” to be shameful.
 A personal failure.
 Something that reflected badly on them as individuals.
 Not having enough money or even choosing to be frugal as looked down upon.

 I took a deep breath.

 “I would like to do something free,” I said.

 “No problem,” she responded, “Should we check out this new playground I heard about?”

 It was not as bad as I thought it would be!